 Growth and development in higher plants is referred to as being open.
-This is because various meristems, having the capacity for continuously dividing and producing new cells, are present at different locations in these plant bodies.
+This is because various meristems, having the capacity for continuously dividing and producing new cells, are present atvaliffement locations drouthese plant bodies.

 'Both a short day plant and a long day plant can flower simultaneously in a given place'.
 Explain.